 Rosemary oil, Peppermint oil, thyme oil.

-- procyanidin, a class of flavonoid antioxidants present in apples, cinnamon, and grapes
+- Procyanidin C class of flavonoid antioxidants present in apples, cinnamon, and grapes

 Medical methods of treating thinning hair

-However, if you lose a lot of hair and the reason is unknown to you, consult a doctor.
-This is important if you have made dietary changes or you embark on using supplements.
+However, consult a doctor if you lose a lot of hair and the reason is unknown to you.
+This is important if you have made dietary changes or are using supplements.

 Then the doctor may give you advice and possible solutions which may be in the form of a recommendation.
 You can also consult a skin specialist, or dermatologist, in order to determine the best ways to treat thinning hair.